ejarvinen/42Pipex/README.md

 # 42Pipex

-A program designed to execute two unix commands with input and output redirections as follows:
+A 42 school project of a program designed to execute two unix commands with input and output redirections as follows:

 `./pipex infile "ls -l" "wc -l" outfile`